-Rolling Ridge offers two programs.
+Rolling Ridge Riding offers two programs.
 Therapy riders attend on Monday nights in segmented rides from spring to fall.
 These children receive therapy on horseback from licensed physical, occupational, and speech therapists who volunteer their time.
 These therapists come from the Rockingham Co.
 Schools, and Morehead Mem.
 Hospital.
 EC teachers and other educators from the Rockingham Co.
 School system also participate.
 A special basic educational curriculum is presented to the children while they are in the riding ring on horseback.
-Children with cerebral palsy, spina bifida, developmental delays, autism, genetic/congenital birth defects and neurologic disorders such as tumors, stroke, and varied forms of paralysis or developmental delays experience the joy of outdoor exercise, therapy, and friendships with as much support as is needed for them to accomplish goals such as learning to sit up, walk, or even talk.
+Children with cerebral palsy, spina bifida, developmental delays, autism, genetic/congenital birth defects and neurological disorders such as tumors, stroke, and varied forms of paralysis or developmental delays experience the joy of outdoor exercise, therapy, and friendships with as much support as is needed for them to accomplish goals such as learning to sit up, walk, or even talk.
 Some of our autistic children who aren’t talking at school are talking/saying words on horseback!

 On Saturdays, the Equestrian Team mounts up to learn to ride and this team goes on to compete in adapted classes in horse shows.
 They have shown in the Equestrian Special Olympics, and in the 4H.
-This year, they also competed in a couple of Open horseshows here in Rockingham County!
+This year, they also competed in a couple of open horse shows here in Rockingham County!

-Rolling Ridge serves 45 to 50 special needs children each season.
+Rolling Ridge Riding serves 45 to 50 special needs children each season.
 It has been estimated that over $1,000,000 of free therapy services have been donated in our area since the year 2000!
 It is a gathering place that brings people of all races and abilities together to form a very positive community.

-Rolling Ridge is dependent on donations, fund raisers, and searches out and competes for grant monies as well.
+Rolling Ridge Riding is dependent on donations, fund raisers, and searches out and competes for grant monies as well.
 There is no guaranteed income to keep this community outreach going.
 It depends squarely on the participation and willingness of the families who come to help it continue each year as they commit to help work in fundraisers.